Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Let me tell y’all a lil’ tale of digital despair—one fraught with toxic relationships, messy breakups, restraining orders (aka disavows), and… the ultimate redemption.
 (Also known as: cleaning up a backlink profile.)

-It started with a routine SEMrush audit.
+It started with a routine SEMrush website audit.
 Just a little check-in.
 A wellness visit, if you will.

 But instead of a clean bill of SEO health, the report came back like a plot twist no one saw coming—